-The text including footnotes should be formatted in Times New Roman, size 12 font, double-spaced and without subheadings.
-Quotations should be in English; if the original language is deemed essential, this should be given in a footnote, in single (' ') rather than double quotaion marks.
+The text, including footnotes, should be formatted in Times New Roman, size 12 font, double-spaced and without subheadings.
+Quotations should be in English; if the original language is deemed essential, this should be given in a footnote, in single (' ') rather than double quotation marks.
 Inscriptions, titles of works of art, books and periodicals should be in italics.
 Titles of works of art should be in English.

 Dates should be given in the form: 17 March 1513, and in references to centuries the ordinal should be spelled out, as in ‘nineteenth century’.

-Footnotes should be included in the electronic word document rather than as a separate document.
-They should appear at the end of the sentence, after the full stop, serve to provide literature references and be as brief and as few as possible.
+Footnotes should be as brief and as few as possible and serve to provide literature references rather than asides on the subject.
+They should be linked to the main body of the text rather than appended as a separate document.
+The footnote numbers should be placed at the end of a sentence, after the full stop.
 'Edited by', 'revised by' and 'translated by' should be written in full and follow the title.
-Where there are more than three editors or authors, the name of the first should be given, followed by et al. Note the following examples:
+Where there are more than three editors or authors, the name of the first should be given, followed by 'et al.'.
+Note the following examples: